typeable/octopod/README.md

 ### How long does it take to set up _Octopod_?

-Deploying Octopod itself can be done in a metter of minutes if you have a Kubernetes cluster at hand.
+Deploying Octopod itself can be done in a matter of minutes if you have a Kubernetes cluster at hand.
 If you want to deploy it locally we have [a handy script](docs/en/Octopod_deployment_guide.md#if-you-want-to-try-it-locally) that sets everything up automatically.

-After you have Octopd up and running the only thing you need is a Helm Chart that your team might want to deploy.
+After you have Octopod up and running the only thing you need is a Helm Chart that your team might want to deploy.
 That's it.

 ### Will _Octopod_ work with my project if it uses X?